nabakolu/clbible/docs/README.md

 ## Installation

-You can install clbible either manually, or if you use an Arch Linux system with the PKGBUILD.
+You can install clbible either with go, manually, or if you use an Arch Linux system with the PKGBUILD.

+### Installation with go

+To install clbible with go, run the command `go install github.com/nabakolu/clbible@latest`.

 ### Manual Installation